 Q: Which radiator cap bung should I order where two are offered?

-Q: Which radiator cap does TracTuff products use?
+Q: Which radiator cap do TracTuff products use?

 Q: Do I still need to use a traditional coolant overflow?